ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-So now, if we only keep a single definition, we can remove the need for function chaining
+And now, if we only keep a single definition, we can remove the need for function chaining

 ------
 <!-- .element: data-auto-animate -->